+Let’s look at some definitions.
 Let’s start with a pixel (short for picture element).
 A pixel is the smallest element of a digital photograph.
-It represents a single dot in an array that together make up an electronic image.
+It represents a single dot in an array that together make up an electronic (digital) image.

 Let’s say that you have an image that is 800X600 pixels in size, this means that there are 800 pixels in its width and 600 pixels in its height, totally making 480,000 pixels in the image.
 A megapixel is one million pixels (1,000,000 pixels) and 800X600 is only 0.48 megapixels.